triblenon/triblenon/README.md

-I am here at <https://github.com/triblenon>.
+I am here at <https://github.com/triblenon> and <www.triblenon.tk>.
 I now live and breath for rust.
 My email is at <triblenon@gmail.com>.